Skip to main content.

 • Distribution Course - 4 credits

-• MUS171 Jazz Harmony l requirement - 4 credits
+• MUS171 Jazz Fundamentals l requirement - 4 credits

 • MUS173 Jazz through the Prism of History I requirement - 4 credits